russellballestrini/blog-to-json/README.rst

 It's your data, thats why!

-I created and used this tool when I `Migrated from WordPress to Pelican <http://russell.ballestrini.net/migrating-from-wordpress-to-pelican/>`_.

-Others have used this tool when migrating comments from Disqus to Remarkbox.
+I created and used this tool during my `Migration from WordPress to Pelican <http://russell.ballestrini.net/migrating-from-wordpress-to-pelican/>`_.
+Others have used this tool to migrate comments from Disqus to `Remarkbox <https://www.remarkbox.com>`_.